Sam-Dragon/interview/docker/docker.md

 A.  It can be done using environment variables

 20. What is docker compose ? whats the use of it ? <br>
-A.  Linking the containers together we use docker compose.
+A.  Linking the containers together or bringing all the containers in same network, we use docker compose.
 Using simple docker, we need to link them

+21.

 ** .
 Docker Architecture ? <br>
 ** .
 Docker Execution Steps ? <br>